National Trust for Local News: History

 By July 2024, it had raised $38 million from the Knight Foundation, Google News Initiative, Open Society Foundation, and several dozen more philanthropic foundations and individuals.
 Its leaders had also shifted from a hands-off model to a more centrally-directed one.
 "By early 2023, I knew what it would take to sustain local news nationwide: a non-profit owner/operator, with a strong central management team, scaled by philanthropy but sustained by earned revenue.
 Now we have built that model and it is quickly producing results”, co-founder and CEO Elizabeth Hansen Shapiro told the Poynter Institute.

 The National Trust, under the leadership of Hansen Shapiro, "effectively strayed from its original mission", according to the Poynter Institute, when it began moving decision-making roles up to the national organization from the local newspapers themselves.
 Hansen Shapiro stepped down as CEO in January 2025.
 A board member said that Hansen Shapiro's transition was part of a movement "from inspiration to execution" within the trust.
 A committee led the organization in the interim period between CEOs.

 That March, the National Trust ceased publication of two newspapers in Colorado.
-In April of 2025, the owner of the Dawson News in Georgia donated his newspaper to the Georgia Trust.
+In April 2025, the owner of the Dawson News in Georgia donated his newspaper to the Georgia Trust.
 Also that April, Tom Wiley was named CEO of the trust; his term began on May 12.
 The following day, the trust announced that it had sold most of its Colorado-based newspapers to Times Media Group, a for-profit media company based in Arizona.
 The sale included the Arvada Press, Englewood Herald, Littleton Independent, and Parker Chronicle; the trust retained ownership of seven other newspapers and its community printing press.
 The Nieman Journalism Lab noted that Times Media Group had historically made staffing cuts or even closed local newspapers after acquiring them, which was contrary to the National Trust's mission of maintaining local outlets' vitality.

+In July 2026, the Georgia Trust acquired the Columbus Ledger-Enquirer and The Macon Telegraph to from McClatchy.
+Following the sale, The Macon Melody will be merged into the Telegraph.
+In September 2026, the trust acquired the Vermont Community Newspaper Group.

+In September 2026, the National Trust purchased the Vermont Community Newspaper Group, assuming ownership of five weekly newspapers in northern and central Vermont: Stowe Reporter, The News and Citizen, The Citizen, Shelburne News, and The Other Paper.